Araozu/misti-web/public/txt/en/docs/next/functions/lambdas.md

 }
 ```

-## Lambda without parameters
+## Lambdas

-If a lambda doesn't have parameters, the `fn` keyword may be omitted.
+If an anonymous function doesn't have parameters, the `fn` keyword may be omitted.
-This is called a short lambda.
+This is called a lambda.

 ```misti
 { doSomething() }